 Citations and the followup chat are useful for targeted reading, so we can investigate strategically instead of skimming a random sample.
 But we've only looked at individual pairs.
 To understand what's systematically different between the two models, we need to look across all of them.

-Step 2: Synthesizing across all failures
+Step 2: Synthesizing model differences across all pairs of runs

-Manually synthesizing across 128 pair analyses would mean reading each one and building a mental model of the recurring patterns.
+Manually synthesizing across 100+ pair analyses would mean reading each one and building a mental model of the recurring patterns.
 With Docent, it's another prompt to Claude Code.
 Enter the following in the same Claude Code session as the prompt before:

 /analysis Based on the previous result, summarize the difference in failure modes between the two models.